-The fiance / fiancee visa is a 6-month visa, and the fiancé /fiancee visa requirements are the same as those for the spouse visa, except for one critical difference: You must show that you intend to marry in the UK within the 6-month validity of the visa.
+The fiancé / fiancée visa is a 6-month visa, and the requirements are the same as those for the spouse visa, except for one critical difference: You must show that you intend to marry in the UK within the 6-month validity of the visa.

-The foreign partner is not permitted to work on a fiancee / fiance visa, but once married, they will need to apply for a spouse visa extension from inside the UK.
+The foreign partner is not permitted to work on a fiancée / fiancé visa, and once married, they will need to apply for a spouse visa extension from inside the UK.
 This application is referred to as FLR(M).
-Once the foreign partner has switched to a spouse visa, work is permitted.
+Once the foreign partner has obtained the spouse visa, then work is permitted.

 1. Fiancé / fiancée visa